Indrans

-K. Surendran, better known by his stage name Indrans, is an Indian actor and former costume designer, who appears in Malayalam films.
+K. Surendran (born 16 March 1956), better known by his stage name Indrans, is an Indian actor and former costume designer, who appears in Malayalam films.
 He started his film career as a costume designer and actor in 1981 and got a breakthrough in 1994 with the comedy movie CID Unnikrishnan B.A., B.Ed.
 Indrans was popular for his comedy roles in the 1990s and 2000s.

-He found success in playing character roles in his later career and won the Kerala State Film Award – Special Mention for his performance in Apothecary in 2014.
+He found success in playing character roles in his later career and won the National Film Awards-Special Mention for his performance in Home in 2023 and won the Kerala State Film Award – Special Mention for his performance in Apothecary in 2014.
 In 2018, Indrans won the Kerala State Film Award for Best Actor for his performance in Aalorukkam.
 His performance in Veyilmarangal made him win the Best Actor Award at the 2019 Singapore International Film Festival.
-As of November 2021, he has starred in over 550 films.
+As of November 2021, he had starred in over 550 films.

 Early life

 Indrans was born on 16 March 1956.
 He is third among the seven children of Palavila Kochuvelu and Gomathi at Kumarapuram, Thiruvananthapuram.
 He has four sisters and two brothers.

-Indrans had to face financial problems at his house and joined his uncle to learn tailoring.
+Indrans faced financial problems at his house and had to join his uncle to learn tailoring.
 Later, he joined amateur arts clubs and began acting in dramas.
 He started his acting career in television serial Kaliveedu in Doordarshan.
 Along with his brother, K. Jayakumar, he opened a tailoring shop named Indran's Brothers Tailors in Kumarapuram, Thiruvananthapuram.